-- Students will need internet access by means of laptop, tablet, smartphone, etc. If you do not own one of these devices, you can borrow a laptop from the A.S.
+- Students will need internet access by means of laptop, tablet, smartphone, etc. We will use these almost every day in class.
+If you do not own one of these, you can borrow a laptop from the A.S.
 Print & Technology Center in the East Wing of the Student Union, 2nd floor.
-Our Martin Luther King Jr. Library also has computers on the 3rd and 4th floors (you just need your Tower Card) and there are also computers available for student use in Clark Hall.
+Our Martin Luther King Jr. Library also has computers on the 3rd and 4th floors (you need your Tower Card) and there are more computers available for student use in Clark Hall.
 Please email me if you need assistance accessing technology.
 In class, you may use your smartphones for course-related tasks only; please be present and active in the classroom.
-Please do not text excessively. - Loose sheets of paper for warm-ups and brief assignments in and out of class (you'll turn them in). - A folder in which to store your free-writes and other materials.
+Please do not text excessively.
+You are paying a lot of money to be in this classroom, and you deserve to benefit from an intellectually stimulating environment. - Students will need loose sheets of paper for warm-ups and brief assignments in and out of class.